-He has performed everywhere from majestic Teutonic castle at Alden Biesen in Belgium, to the muddy Shropshire fields of The Festival at the Edge, to the sophisticated theatres of Soho and The Barbican.
-His audiences find him equally captivating whether they are partaking of some cake in a cafe, sitting spellbound around a fire in the woods, or dancing furiously while he lays down his words over a frenzy of experimental rock.
+Whether performing at the majestic Teutonic castle at Alden Biesen in Belgium, to the muddy Shropshire fields of Festival at the Edge, to theatres of Soho and The Barbican, Tim’s audiences find him equally captivating whether partaking of cake in a cafe, sitting spellbound around a fire in the woods, or dancing furiously while he lays down words over a frenzy of experimental rock.